Gabriel Ríos: Biography

 Gabriel was born in Puerto Rico, to Puerto Rican parents, and was raised on the island until the age of 17.
 He then relocated to the city of Ghent in Belgium to study painting.
 Ríos quickly formed various bands, breaking into the local music scene.
 His first record, Ghostboy (2005), was produced by Jo Bogaert (of Technotronic) and featured a mix of Latin, hip hop, rock and electronica.
 The main single, "Broad Daylight," was well received in Belgium, Netherlands and France.
 Angelhead (2007), also produced by Bogaert delved further into pop electronica and helped him secure a live following as well as a steady summer festival presence.

 A change of course saw Ríos abandoning electronic instruments and beats and recording his third album The Dangerous Return (2010), with jazz pianist Jef Neve and frequent collaborator Kobe Proesmans on percussion.

 In 2011, Ríos moved to New York City to write songs for a new record that he hoped would feature little more than guitar and vocals.
 A growing attraction to performing solo led to a three-year informal residency at Rockwood Music Hall where he met musician/producer Ruben Samama, who would go on to play contrabass and also produce the record.
 Cellist Amber Docters van Leeuwen completed the trio and it was this formation that would serve as the basis for the sound of the following record.
-It became apparent that the album would have to be recorded live with limited overdubbing and, searching for an adequate room, they ended up in Dreamland Studios, a converted wooden chapel in Woodstock, New York.
+It became apparent that the album would have to be recorded live with limited overdubbing and, searching for an adequate room, they ended up in Dreamland Studios, a converted wooden chapel in Hurley, New York.
 Ríos went on to release a song a month for a year, further compiling them under the title This Marauder's Midnight (2014).
 Although the album was available on iTunes, Spotify and Deezer in most countries, an international physical released was launched in early 2015.